shashi-dhuppe/TechStockAnalysis/README.md

 - [x] updateStockTable (as a lambda) deployed over RDS invoked via API, which inserts stock symbol and weight upon invocation

+- [ ] buildStockIndividualTables (as a lambda) deployed connecting to RDS invoked via cloudWatch Rule

 ## Resources Used:

 1. yfinance package: https://pypi.org/project/yfinance/